If you’re new to herbal medicine, you may be wondering what you need to set up your home apothecary.

 6. Carrier Oil

-Your carrier oil can be anything from sweet almond oil (particularly good for skin issues) to coconut oil to extra virgin olive oil.
+Your carrier oils can be anything from sweet almond oil (particularly good for skin issues) to coconut oil apricot kernel oil to extra virgin olive oil.

 If you’re working with essential oils, you’ll need to dilute them with a carrier oil before applying to your skin.